Iran Stands Firm: Leadership Rejects Concessions in U.S. Nuclear Talks

 Presidential Statement

-Pezeshkian reaffirmed that Iran has always upheld its commitments and has pursued every possible path to prevent war.
-He further stated that from Iran's side, all options remain open, signaling both a readiness for diplomacy and a refusal to capitulate under pressure.
+Pezeshkian issued a forceful declaration that any attempt to force Iran into surrender through coercion is nothing more than an illusion, reflecting an unequivocal stance on Iran's national position.
+He reaffirmed that Iran has always upheld its commitments and has pursued every possible path to prevent war.
+The president further stated that from Iran's side, all options remain open, signaling both a readiness for diplomacy and a firm refusal to capitulate under pressure.
 The declaration underscores Iran's unconditional commitment to what its leadership characterizes as the legitimate rights of the Iranian people and nation.

 | Parameter: | Details |